hunterkepley/nothing-to-see-here/README.md

 ## Setup

-1. Set up Raspberry Pi with camera module (I recommend 3B+)
+1. Set up Raspberry Pi with camera module (I recommend 3B+ and enabling SSH)
 2. Install the default Raspbian OS onto the rpi
+3. `sudo apt update`
-3. Run `setup.sh` - Soon, this will be containerized and simple to set up, but forr now, if you want this to run when the raspberry pi starts up, you'll have to add this to systemd.
+4. Run `setup.sh` - Soon, this will be containerized and simple to set up, but for now, if you want this to run when the raspberry pi starts up, you'll have to add this to systemd.

-4. Run the `cs.sh` bash script.
-This sources venv for you then runs the server, there may be something missing you'll need to do in the rpi settings to enable the camera
+If editing/testing code, you can run `cs.sh` directly.
+If starting the camera *for real*, follow these steps to containerize the cam server:

+1. `sudo apt install docker.io`
+2. `sudo systemctl start docker`
+3. `sudo systemctl enable docker`
+4. `sudo docker build -t ntsh .`

 If there's any missing py libraries, create a virtual env using python's `venv` module.
 Then, source into that venv and run `pip install -r requirements.txt` to install everything needed